ilijaljubicic/mikan/readme.md

     {"mikanType": "filter", "script": codeString}

-Where "codeString" is a string that contains JavaScript code.
+where "codeString" is a string that contains JavaScript code.
 The server will run that code on behalf of the Client to filter the messages it wants to receive.

 As the target use is high speed and throughput, the server has built-in cluster capabilities.
 In addition, the server can run with a database to record all messages, or without a database (default).